Skip to Content

 HOAs typically limit fencing to certain materials that match the neighborhood’s character, such as:

-Chain-link fencing is often restricted, allowed only with privacy slats, or sometimes not allowed at all.
+Chain-link fencing is often restricted, allowed only with privacy slats, or sometimes not allowed at all. and lots near sidewalks may have additional visibility limits.

 Color and Style requirements